AdobeDocs/experience-manager-learn.en/help/cloud-service/security/traffic-filter-rules/how-to-setup.md

 # How to set up Traffic Filter rules including WAF rules

-Learn **how to set up** Traffic Filter rules, including WAF rules.
+Learn **how to set up** traffic filter rules, including WAF rules.
 Read about creating, deploying, testing, and analyzing results.

 ## Setup